|About Causes Symptoms Diagnosis Treatment|

 - Xrays of the joints to check for arthritis.

 - Synovial fluid (fluid from the joints) analysis.

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) can be used to reduce inflammation and reduce fever.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs), to reduce inflammation and fever.

 Note: NSAIDs and corticosteroids should not be given concurrently due to severe side effects including gastroduodenal ulceration and renal papillary necrosis.